ltguillaume/droidshows/readme.md

 \+ If show position changed, scroll back to show after [Mark next episode as seen] and Seasons list
 \+ Option in [About] to only update shows' last season
 \+ Context items to view show details on Wikipedia and IMDb
-\+ Tap cover for show info, long-press for next episode's info
+\+ Tap cover for next episode's info, long-press for show info, double tap for external resources
 \+ Swipe right-to-left to mark next episode as seen (shows confirmation toast)
 \+ Option to include specials in unwatched count
 \+ Mark next episode seen via swipe now vibrates